 For each campus you visit, create an itinerary with the program coordinator.
 Meet with faculty, especially potential advisors or mentors, and ask thoughtful questions.
 Try to sit in on a few classes and meet with current students, too—anything that might help you picture yourself as a student there.
 Also plan to spend time checking out the surrounding city—your grad school experience goes far beyond the classroom, so make time to think about if you could live in this location.

 Make a Decision

 Everyone has a different approach for making important decisions, so stick to your method!
-Perhaps you make pro/con lists or spreadsheets to calculate the weight of different factors, or, hey, even flip a coin.
+Make pro/con lists or spreadsheets to calculate the weight of different factors.
 Go through your process, rank your schools, and make your decision!

 Greensboro College offers a number of non-academic-credit certification programs.
 Greensboro College alumni and students receive 20% off any non-credit class that they attend.
 Financial aid cannot be used to pay for non-credit programs.

 For more information, contact: